What jobs can you get with a Bachelor of Criminology?

-As a Leading Border Force Officer, Sean and his team manage the Canberra District Office.
+As a Senior Border Force Officer, Sean and his team manage the Canberra District Office.

 “We provide customs services and advice to the ACT region and broader diplomatic community.
 In addition to this, we are responsible for facilitating flights arriving and departing from Canberra Airport or RAAF Fairbairn,” says Sean.